-But what you should know is that a custom designed QR Code attracts much more scans than a plain black-and-white one.
+But what you should know is that a custom-designed QR Code attracts 50%-200% more scans than a plain black-and-white one.

-While a black-and-white QR Code is impersonal and generic, a custom QR Code differentiates itself to attract user attention.
+That’s because a black-and-white QR Code is impersonal, generic, and dull to look at.
+But a custom QR Code differentiates itself to attract user attention.

-This is particularly important if your use case of QR Codes is marketing.
-If your target audience is going to see your print creatives, then the QR Code should stand out as a call-to-action.
+Imagine the impact this will have, especially if your use case is marketing.
+If your target audience sees your creatives here, the QR Code would stand out as a call to action.

-So what you need is a QR Code generator that allows you customize your QR Codes to merge well with your brand graphics.
+So what you need is a QR Code generator that helps you customize your QR Codes.
+These will then merge well with your brand graphics.

 Here are the basic elements of a QR Code that can be designed: